tillbiskup/pymetacode/docs/roadmap.rst

 * Directory structure for GUIs (created with PySide6)

   * Update configuration to cope with things such as splash
-  * Modify setup.py and MANIFEST.in in case of added GUI
-  * Add gui_scripts entrypoint to setup.py

 For version 0.5